CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Can `tesseract-ocr` put the result to STDOUT?]: https://stackoverflow.com/a/39756374/9935654
 [Slice chunking in Go]: https://stackoverflow.com/a/72408490/9935654
 [Comments in .gitignore?]: https://stackoverflow.com/a/8865895/9935654
+[Go lang's equivalent of charCode() method of JavaScript]: https://stackoverflow.com/a/31239411/9935654

 {{< /table/bootstrap-table >}}